Firefighters demoted for drug use after death investigation

 The investigation began after the apparent drug-related death of a 36-year-old off-duty firefighter in his home in January.
 The results of toxicology tests are pending, but evidence obtained during the criminal investigation led to an administrative review, Mayor Erin Stewart said Tuesday.

-A lieutenant in the department was fired in February after that investigation showed he was “knowingly supplying, giving, selling, sharing and using illegal drugs and (his) prescription Adderall pills, and had lied about it,” according to a termination letter from Mayor Erin Stewart that was first obtained by The Hartford Courant.
+A lieutenant in the department was fired in February after that investigation showed he was “knowingly supplying, giving, selling, sharing and using illegal drugs and (his) prescription Adderall pills, and had lied about it,” according to a termination letter from Stewart that was first obtained by The Hartford Courant.

-The other seven, including four with the rank of lieutenant or above, have been required to take 30 days of unpaid leave, demoted to the rank of private and placed on probation for three years, during which time they cannot seek promotion and will be subject to random drug testing, according to the mayor.
+The other seven, including four with the rank of lieutenant or above, have been required to take 30 days of unpaid leave, demoted to the rank of private and placed on probation for three years, during which time they cannot seek promotion and will be subject to random drug testing, the mayor said.

-“I don’t think that ‘drug ring’ is the right term to use,” Stewart told The Associated Press on Tuesday.
+“I don’t think that ‘drug ring’ is the right term to use,” Stewart told The Associated Press.
 “I think that these guys were all friends, in work and outside of work.
 Some of them worked in the same companies, but at the end this spanned every company that we have.”

 Stewart said officials have no evidence that any member of the public was ever put in danger or any of the firefighters were ever impaired while on a call, though she acknowledged that is a possibility.
 She said the drug use dated back several years and involved prescription Adderall as well as fentanyl, heroin and marijuana.